When will I get the paperbacks I ordered?

 What's the Ben Fuller connection?

-For that question, I refer you to this page: https://robinmerrill.com/the-ben-fuller-connection/
+For that question, I refer you to this page: http://robinmerrill.com/the-ben-fuller-connection/

 When will you be making more audiobooks?